 - See if your hiring processes are out of date

-Breaking the HR audit process into steps makes it easier to ensure you’re fulfilling certain criteria:
+You can also break the HR audit process into steps to make it easier to ensure you’re fulfilling certain criteria:

-- Compliance: whether your documentation is up to date with current employment law
+- Compliance – Is your documentation is up to date with current employment law?

-- Best practice: whether your procedures are following best practice as outlined by the HSE
+- Best practice – Are your procedures following the best practice as outlined by the HSE?

-It may be that you want to conduct one large audit that reviews all systems and documentation, or a series of smaller, more specific ones that target individual areas.
+It may be that you want to conduct one large audit that reviews all systems and documentation in one go, or you could conduct a series of smaller, more specific audits to focus completely on one specific area.
+All approaches are valid, but it’s important to assess which approach will be most beneficial to you and your business.

-In all scenarios, there are two things you will need: a checklist and a questionnaire.
+No matter what the scenario, there are two things you will need - a checklist and a questionnaire.

-It can be easy to forget to include key areas on this list when planning your audit, especially when there are so many areas to cover.
+We advise that you should have a list of what you need to monitor within your audit.
+It can be easy to forget to include key areas that might be crucial when planning your audit, especially as they can often be so many areas to cover within your business.

-A full checklist normally spans several pages, you can separate them by tactical functions (see above) or by the four steps:
+A full checklist normally spans several pages where you can separate them by tactical functions or by the four steps below:

-Here are some of the areas you should cover in a basic internal audit checklist for your HR department:
+Some of the areas you should cover in a basic internal audit checklist for your HR department include:

 Hiring